 Continue Reading

 Instructors can privately reply to a post within a Forum.
-This feedback method pairs well with Grading via Forum Ratings but can be used to provide more pointed feedback or direction in any forum setup.
-Private reply visibility and functionality: Other students CANNOT able to see these responses.
-Others with Teacher permissions (or higher) in [...]
+This feedback method pairs well with Grading via Forum Ratings, but can be used to provide more pointed feedback or direction in any forum setup.
+Private reply visibility and functionality: Other students CANNOT see these responses.
+Those with Teacher permissions (or higher) in this course [...]

 Continue Reading